samcorcos/programming-cs/cseducation.md

 > Everyone should have the opportunity to learn to code.
 But it's not the answer to everything.
 Not everyone will like it or be good at it.
 I will never like or be good at football.
 A world where CS is the only option would be a sad one indeed.

 So what does all this mean?
 Programming isn't for everyone.
-Not everyone will like or be good at it, just like not everyone will like or be good at many other things.
-Plenty of people have little desire to learn accounting or law, and plenty of people have little desire to learn to program.

-All we need to do is knock on that potential desire's door and see if anyone answers.
-All we need to do is give students the opportunity to learn some computer science, including but not limited to an introduction to programming (think AP CS Principles), and they'll see for themselves if they want to learn more.
+Not everyone will like or be good at it; the same goes for computer science.
+But it is imperative that students have exposure to both subjects as early as possible so they can see for themselves if they want to learn more.

 ## Policy Recommendations